mike-vincent/mikevincent.dev/index.md

 ---

 ## _What do you do?_
+I'm a senior engineer.
 I lead software teams and build high-traffic systems.
-I also run a profitable film technology company and ship indie apps.
-I know how to plan, build, and deliver software projects under real constraints.
+I ship things that work, run a profitable film technology business, publish original work, and build indie apps.

 ---